 We’ve been loving these juicy grilled chicken kabobs, they’re full of flavor and so easy to make.
 But there are vegetarians in my family, and we always have at least a few vegetarian options for them.
 So I’ve been making these baked potatoes on the grill quite a lot, the kids love them and we make them every time we light up the grill.
-We’ve also been loving these grilled halloumi veggie kabobs, and grilled portobello mushrooms are always a big hit!
+We’ve also been loving these grilled halloumi veggie kabobs, and grilled portobello mushrooms and grilled cauliflower steaks are always a big hit!

 These tasty veggie kabobs came when we had no halloumi left, and I had some mushrooms sitting on my counter.
 So I thought why not make kabobs with all the colorful veg that I had at that time, and since then, we’ve made these vegetable kabobs at least 4-5 times.
 They’re SO good and everyone loves them, meat-eaters included!